edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 	PersistOnError bool
 	// HTTPHeaderName to use for passing configured secret HTTPHeaderName string
-	// SecretPath to search for configured secret SecretPath string
+	// SecretName to search for configured secret SecretName string
-	// SecretName for configured secret
+	// SecretValueKey is the key for configured secret data SecretValueKey  string
-	SecretName string
 	// URLFormatter specifies custom formatting behavior to be applied to configured URL.
 	// If nothing specified, default behavior is to attempt to replace placeholders in the
 	// form '{some-context-key}' with the values found in the context storage.